PureStorage-OpenConnect/terraform-provider-cbs/docs/resources/array_aws.md

 Allows the deployment and management of a Cloud Block Store instance on AWS.
 The instance is deployed as a CloudFormation stack.

-Please refer to the [deployment guide](https://support.purestorage.com/FlashArray/PurityFA/Cloud_Block_Store/Cloud_Block_Store_Deployment_and_Configuration_Guide_for_AWS) for information on how to configure the AWS environment for the CBS instance.
+Refer to the [deployment guide](https://support.purestorage.com/FlashArray/PurityFA/Cloud_Block_Store/Cloud_Block_Store_Deployment_and_Configuration_Guide_for_AWS) for information on how to configure the AWS environment for the CBS instance.

 !>Currently, destroying the Terraform resource **will not** deactivate the CBS instance.
-The instance will have to be deactivated manually once the resource has been destroyed.
-Please see the [deactivation guide](https://support.purestorage.com/FlashArray/PurityFA/Cloud_Block_Store/Cloud_Block_Store_Manual_Deactivation_Workflow) for information on how to deactivate instances.
+Due to this, we recommend that you deactivate the instance from inside the array itself.
+For information on how to do this, refer to the [relevant section](https://support.purestorage.com/FlashArray/PurityFA/Cloud_Block_Store/Cloud_Block_Store_Deployment_and_Configuration_Guide_for_AWS#Removing_Cloud_Block_Store) of the guide.
+This method is not available for instances at Purity version 5.3.0.aws2 or earlier.
+If the instance is destroyed by another method than the one outlined in the guide, including `terraform destroy`, or if the instance is at version 5.3.0.aws2 or earlier, then you must contact Pure Storage Support in order to deactivate the instance.

 ~>Updates are currently not supported for this resource.